 Despite being a major Tear Jerker, the ultimate defeat of nearly all the evil forces and the ultimate sacrifice of Zordon during the climax of the "Countdown to Destruction" Grand Finale has to be, by far, the defining moment for Power Rangers as a whole.

-I may be alone in this, but I personally felt that the first part of "From Out Of Nowhere" (yes, the first part of the very first episode) was spectacular.
+The first part of "From Out Of Nowhere" (yes, the first part of the very first episode) was spectacular.
 It sets the stage and tone for the entire season to a tee.
 In particular, the sequence that starts as soon as the Rangers' shuttle is docked with the Megaship outside of their control is simply astounding.
 They find themselves on board an empty ship, traversing the deserted corridors and even finding just-made food that has been abandoned; it's the kind of thing you'd expect from an Alien-esque blockbuster movie.
-It sounds simple in theory, but watching it, the tension is kept flawlessly high, ESPECIALLY if you'd just finished Turbo.
+It sounds simple in theory, but watching it, the tension is kept flawlessly high, ESPECIALLY if you'd just finished Turbo (and back in 1998, you'd probably have been waiting for two months to see what happened after "Chase into Space").
 And this is Power Rangers.
 A so-called "children's show".
 Just...damn.

 In "Wasp with a Heart," a good-hearted monster was shot and wounded by another monster, while shielding Cassie from the blast as she'd been overpowered and was helpless .
 When Cassie spots the injured monster, who she had grown to feel sorry for, in immense pain she turns down-right scary.
 At that moment, Cassie could have probably taken down Ecliptor and Astronema by herself unmorphed.